axieax/mac-automation/README.md

-# mac-automation
+# axieax's Mac Automation
 This repository contains some of my favourite or most useful automation scripts.
 Feel free to use them for personal use.
 To install the scripts you want, double-click on the `.workflow` file and follow on-screen commands.
 If you are not then redirected to the System Preferences window for assigning a shortcut for the script, you can find them under `System Preferences > Keyboard > Shortcuts > Services`.

 ## Open new terminal window at current Finder folder
 Sometimes, navigating to a desired folder on Terminal can take quite some effort, especially if it is already open in Finder or deeply nested in directories.
-This AppleScript gets the directory of the current Finder window open and opens a new Terminal window to the same directory, allowing you to quickly and easily access commands relevant to that folder.
+This AppleScript allows you to quickly and easily access Terminal commands relevant to that open Finder folder.
 I've personally set this shortcut to be 'Control T', so upon activating this key combination in Finder (shortcut restricted so that the active Window must be Finder), I can quickly run commands such as:
 - `code .` (to open my Visual Studio Code IDE to the current folder)
 - `code [filename]` (to open and edit an existing file in Visual Studio Code, or create and open a new file which I can immediately start editing in Visual Studio Code - alternatively `touch [filename]` just creates the file)
 - `ls` commands combined with different flags to quickly view information about the current directory and its containing files and subdirectories, combining flags such as `-a` for hidden files, `-l` for more information regarding permissions, size and last modification time, and `-R` for recursive listings.
 - `git` commands

-Note: on some versions of macOS, Finder will ask for permission to access Terminal when trying to activate the script.
+Although there is an option of opening Terminal to a selected directory in Finder, in order to do so for the currently-open directory requires navigating to its parent directory, selecting the desired child directory that was open, before right-clicking it and selecting 'New Terminal (Tab) at Folder'.
+As you can see, this can be extremely inconvenient, which is why the script was created.
+Also, please note that on some versions of macOS, Finder will ask for permission to access Terminal when trying to activate the script.
 Please provide so if prompted.

 ## Word Count
 This simple Bash script displays the number of words and characters in the selected text.
 I have personally set this shortcut to be 'Command \\', so upon activating this key combination in any application with text selected, a window then displays the word and character count of the selected text.